typelevel/scala/README.md

 ## Typelevel Scala releases

 Currently Typelevel Scala is available as a drop in replacement for Lightbend Scala 2.11.8.
-As soon as Lightbend Scala 2.12.0-RC is published a release of a corresponding release of Typelevel Scala will be made.
+As soon as Lightbend Scala 2.12.0-RC is published a corresponding release of Typelevel Scala will be published.

 ### Typelevel Scala 2.11.8